scaleoutsean/awesome-solidfire/README.md

 Q: I have a quick question about ...

-A: Please join [the NetApp community Slack](https://join.slack.com/t/netapppub/shared_invite/zt-jdnzc1o7-Up1AIoNzZ4fEtONPG0_6Fw) and ask your question in the `#netapp-hci` channel.
-If you need more eyes on the question or already have an account at the [NetApp Community Forum](https://community.netapp.com/t5/SolidFire-and-HCI/bd-p/solidfire_hci) please ask there and tag your question with 'solidfire'.
+A: Please visit the [NetApp Community Forum](https://community.netapp.com/t5/SolidFire-and-HCI/bd-p/solidfire_hci) please ask there and tag your question with 'solidfire'.

 ### SolidFire / Element Demo VM